naemon/naemon.github.io/documentation/usersguide/macrolist.md

 </tr>
 <tr>
 <td class="MacroName"><a name="servicenotificationnumber">$SERVICENOTIFICATIONNUMBER$</a></td>
 <td class="MacroDescription">The current notification number for the service.
 The notification number increases by one (1) each time a new notification is sent out for the service (except for acknowledgements).
-The notification number is reset to 0 when the service recovers (<i>after</i> the recovery notification has gone out).
-Acknowledgements do not cause the notification number to increase, nor do notifications dealing with flap detection or scheduled downtime.</td>
+The notification number is reset to 0 when the service recovers (<i>after</i> the recovery notification has gone out).  acknowledgements do not cause the notification number to increase, nor do notifications dealing with flap detection or scheduled downtime.</td>
 </tr>
 <tr>
 <td class="MacroName"><a name="servicenotificationid">$SERVICENOTIFICATIONID$</a></td>